sonic-net/SONiC/doc/port-config-refactor/port-config-refactor-design.md

 This change should be verified on all Mellanox SKU with a stable 201911 image.

-1. Run regression on t0/t1-lag topology.
+1. Run regression on t0/t1-lag topology, verify that the change won't break any existing test cases.
-2. Verify all sub-commands of "show interfaces".
+2. Test all sub-commands of "show interfaces".
+Compare sub-commands with/without this feature, verify the command outputs are the same.
-3. Verify all sub-commands of "sfputil".
+3. Test all sub-commands of "sfputil".
+Compare sub-commands with/without this feature, verify the command outputs are the same.
+Verify "sfputil lpmode" and "sfputil reset", make sure it works on the correct interface.
 4. After system initialize, verify xcrvd pushed correct data to redis.
 5. Insert/Remove modules, verify modules status change accordingly.
 6. Kill xcrvd, verify related information is removed from redis database.